 Visit our highlights page for more information on our new and forthcoming general interest titles.

 The seventh edition of this indispensable resource continues from strength to strength to provide a vibrant, engaging and authoritative introduction to sociology.
 Revised and updated throughout, it provides in an accessible and easy-to-follow style a commanding overview of recent global developments and new ideas in sociology.

-Buy Sociology and Sociology: Introductory Readings in a discounted bundle
+Buy Sociology and Essential Concepts in Sociology in a discounted bundle

 Jones, Bradbury & Le Boutillier: Introducing Social Theory 2nd Edition

 "An excellent primer for both undergraduate and postgraduate